serene-water/node-red-contrib-coda-io/README.md

 ## TODO:
 - Add an option to get folders.
 Currently only supports tables
-- Build a node that handles upcert
 - Build a coda row parser
-- Maybe add a subform to the API key field and table name field respectively so they can be reused

 ## CAUTION:
 This package is still in its infancy.
-It is likely that, in the near future, non-backwards-compatible changes will be introduced without notice (e.g. adding subforms as described in the TODO above).
-Make sure to test the new version in a separate environment before installing the update to your production environment.
+It is likely that, in the near future, non-backwards-compatible changes will be introduced without notice.
+When a new version becomes available, make sure to test it thoroughly in a separate development environment before installing the update to your production environment.